ol3gka/Task-2-3-of-contest-for-ML-engeneer/README.md

 # Task 3
 To deal with 3d task (aka Linux), plz download dockerfile ("Dockerfile" from folder Task3) or clone it by git clone.
-Dockerfile will use sh scripts from https://github.com/ol3gka/Tools

 To build dockerfile, run such command in terminal in folder with Dockerfile:
 ```